-Though Equatorial Guinea is a small country, its past is as colorful and distinctive as its amazing scenery.
-From prehistoric times through colonial control to its current political scene, the nation's narrative presents intriguing insights for students, history buffs, and everyone else eager to learn.
+Even if Equatorial Guinea is a small country, its past is as colourful and distinctive as its natural surroundings.
+From ancient beginnings through colonial dominance to its present political scene, the nation's history provides interesting insights for everyone ready to study as well as for history buffs.

 Toponymy

-Equatorial Guinea gets its name from its geographical location—that of near-equation.
-Guinea, the second component of its name, comes from the Berber term "Akal n-Iguinawen," which means "land of the black."
-Europeans used this word traditionally to refer to the African area south of the Sahara Desert.
+Equatorial Guinea gets its name from its almost-equatorial location.
+Europeans used this name historically to describe the African area south of the Sahara Desert.

 Prehistory